jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Lifecycle.md

 **Support Operations**

- - Expire: Set the expiration time of Objects, and OSS will delete the specified Object when the time condition is met.
+ - Object Expiry (Expiration): Set the expiration time of Objects, and OSS will delete the specified Object when the time condition is met.
+ - Shard Expiry (AbortIncompleteMultipartUpload): Set the ongoing multipart upload task to terminate after maintaining a while and then delete the shard; this operation is only for the incomplete multipart upload.

 **Support Resources**